MAY 2019 UPDATE

 than another, and you may find that doing an eBook edition first to test the

-end), or both, you'll need a good cover design
+(see note at end), or both, you'll need a good cover design,

-book, you'll also need affordable book design/typesetting and PDF file conversion services as
+and if you're doing a print edition, you'll also need affordable book design/typesetting and

 own ISBN number and own it, and the book will show you as the publisher.
 You'll